A Hybrid Communication Approach for Metadata Exchange in Geo-Distributed Fog Environments: Evaluation

 \section{Evaluation}

-To evaluate our approach, we implement a Java prototype of HFCS (\cref{sec:simulation}).
-We first examine how the node density affects the message volume and the failure tolerance of HFCS (\cref{sec:density}).
-Second, we investigate the impact of the edge pool size, i.e., the number of pool members, on these parameters (\cref{sec:pool_size}).
-Third, we want to compare HFCS to alternative node communication approaches.
-As concrete benchmarks, we will use a common hierarchical, tree-like structured system and a peer-to-peer system where every peer broadcasts its metadata information in regular time intervals (\cref{sec:comparison}).
+We implement a Java prototype of HFCS to evaluate our approach\footnote{\url{https://github.com/OpenFogStack/HFCS}} (\cref{sec:simulation}).
+We examine how the node density (\cref{sec:density}) and edge pool size (\cref{sec:pool_size}) affects the message volume and the failure tolerance of HFCS, how the edge pool size.
+We then compare HFCS to alternative node communication approaches, namely hierarchical, tree-like communication and regular broadcasts (\cref{sec:comparison}).